BrentAIICT/MSSA-SCA/AzureProjects/AzureProject2.md

 - After creating the structure above
   - Make sure you can create a VM in the Sales Resource Group
   - Make sure you cannot create a VM in the Marketing Resource Group

+## Clean up
+- Remove all the Resource Groups that you have created